w3c/aria/documentation/onboarding.md

 zakim, close this item   (might need this if we try to move to the next item too soon) zakim, take up item 6   (might need this to go directly to a specific item)

-action: name - sentence about action item  (we only rarely add action items)
 topic: topic name  (ARIA WG doesn't use this, but APG does)
 github: [github issue url]  (adds current topic discussion to github issue) agenda+ [topic to add to agenda]
 ```

-When scribing conversation, tab key will (usually) complete the person's name after 2 or 3 letters, for example:
+When scribing conversation, tab key will (usually - if the user in IRC and the IRC client supports it) complete the person's name after 2 or 3 letters, for example:
 ```
 ja[tab] completes to jamesn:
 jc[tab] completes to jcraig: